THE 2024 PARKMAN PRIZE COMPETITION IS NOW CLOSED. THE 2024 NEVINS DISSERTATION COMPETITION CLOSES ON DECEMBER 31.

 Prize: The prize, which includes a check for two thousand dollars and publication by one of our publisher members, will be awarded at the annual meeting of the society in New York in May.

-Eligibility: The society defines history broadly and welcomes manuscripts on American arts, literature, and science, as well as biographical studies of Americans in any walk of life.
-The dissertation must have been defended or the Ph.D. degree received between January 1, 2021 and December 31, 2021.
+Eligibility: The society defines history broadly and welcomes manuscripts on American arts, literature, and science, as well as biographical studies of Americans in any walk of life; dissertations will be judged on the basis of literary merit as well as scholarly distinction.
+The dissertation must have been successfully defended between January 1, 2023 and December 31, 2023.
 Dissertations already accepted for publication are not eligible for the Nevins prize.

 Submission: Dissertations should be submitted by the chair of the department awarding the degree.
 Please submit a digital copy only, preferably in PDF form, and provide complete contact information for the author, including a telephone number and an email address that will be valid as of spring 2024.
 No formal nomination letter is required.
 No department may submit more than two dissertations.

 Deadline: Dissertations should be submitted no later than December 31, 2023, to the Society by email.